pedromsfernandes/simplify-website/src/data/blog/why-is-teamwork-the-key-element-for-a-successful-company.md

 ---
 path: Why-is-teamwork-the-key-element-for-a-successful-company
 date: 2020-05-25T10:20:04.210Z
-title: Why is teamwork the key element for a successful company?
+title: Why Is Teamwork the Key Element for a Successful Company?
 peek: Working in a team can be tough and challenging as it brings together a variety of opinions, values, past work experiences, upbringings, and skills in communication.
 It includes commitment and a will to work towards a shared